“It’s really expensive to be poor.”

 United States: Places like Standing Rock, and Flint, Michigan.
 Not me.

-My State: Drought in California, Texas, and now Tennessee, where it’s so crispy-dry, wildfires destroyed hundreds of homes this week, and people died.
+My State: Drought in California, Texas, and now Tennessee.
+It’s so crispy-dry, wildfires destroyed hundreds of homes this week, and people died.
 Sad for Tennessee.

 Me: Pardon the pun, but it really is a crapshoot.
 Disaster may strike.
 Or not.
 My region might be in extreme drought, but last time I checked water still came out of the tap and my toilet flushed.